Current Board

 The Board consists of four Board Officers and five Board Directors.
 Three board seats are up for election annually and each have a three-year term.
 Board Officers are elected by the Board during its May board meeting and each Officer serves as Chair of a board committee.
 Board members may serve no more than three consecutive terms.

-Lisa Fittipaldi, Vice President
+Lisa Fittipaldi, President

 Lisa is passionate about TCCP believing that we raise the bar for all Minnesota grocers by supporting local farmers & businesses that use sustainable practices, help keep our environment clean, reduce global warming and provide valuable tax dollars to the state.
 She’s proud to be part of this inclusive co-op community that is a catalyst for the change needed in the world.